terrywbrady/dspaceUserMeeting/md/schedule.md

 * Data migration from DSpace 5 to Dspace 6
   * Zhongda Zhang
-* Question: DSpace 7.0 and local changes (George Kozak)
+* Question: DSpace 7.0 and local changes
+  * Question from George Kozak
   * Volunteer?
 * Integrating with other Library Applications
   * Volunteer?